conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 Back in [Conan 1.8 blog post]https://blog.conan.io/2018/10/11/New-conan-release-1-8.html() release we introduced a so called "Plugin System".
 Reading some of the feedback from users we soon realized that although it was a very useful feature, it wasn't exactly a plugin mechanism.
 Normally such a mechanism is something more general and powerful that replaces or complements the functionality of a tool in a wider way.

 Instead, the feature was designed with the philosophy on having a way of doing pre and post actions between certain Conan events in mind.
-This was very similar to [git hooks feature](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), so we decided to rename them after and consider developing a real plugin system in the future.
+This was very similar to [git hooks feature](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), so we decided to rename them after and will consider developing a real plugin system in the future.

 ## Status of Hooks

-As you may know, hooks were released to give users a way perform additional tasks besides the usual actions in Conan like exporting, building, uploading... and even to customize part of the Conan behavior.
+Hooks were released to give users a way to perform additional tasks besides the usual actions in Conan like exporting, building, uploading... and even to customize part of the Conan behavior.
 This view has not changed and we strongly believe they make a lot of sense for people using Conan inside a company or organization that want a custom behavior when building all of their packages.

 However, companies aren't the only ones that can benefit from the power of custom actions in Conan but also the open source community.
 Hooks are very convenient when it comes to linting syntax in recipes, checking for missing attributes like licenses, ensuring proper application